 Hudson in St. Croix County, Wisconsin — The American Midwest (Great Lakes)

 Other nearby markers.
-At least 8 other markers are within 5 miles of this location, measured as the crow flies.
-Hudson Toll Bridge (approx. 1.8 miles away); In the Summer of 1910 (approx. 1.8 miles away); Louis Massey (approx. 2 miles away); German Settlement (approx. 4Ĺ miles away); Bolles Flour Mill (approx. 4.6 miles away in Minnesota); The St. Croix River Valley / Welcome to Minnesota (approx. 4.6 miles away in Minnesota); Bicentennial Monument (approx. 4.8 miles away in Minnesota); World War Memorial (approx. 4.8 miles away in Minnesota).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+In the Summer of 1910 (approx. half a mile away); Hudson Toll Bridge (approx. half a mile away); Bicentennial Monument (approx. 2.9 miles away in Minnesota); World War Memorial (approx. 2.9 miles away in Minnesota); The St. Croix River Valley / Welcome to Minnesota (approx. 3.7 miles away in Minnesota); Lake St. Croix (approx. 4.4 miles away in Minnesota); Samuel Bloomer (approx. 4.8 miles away in Minnesota); Bolles Flour Mill (approx. 5.2 miles away in Minnesota).
 Touch for a list and map of all markers in Hudson.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on August 24, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 1,757 times since then and 38 times this year.
-Photos: 1, 2, 3. submitted on August 24, 2007, by Keith L of Wisconsin Rapids, Wisconsin.
-4. submitted on June 14, 2011, by Keith L of Wisconsin Rapids, Wisconsin. • J. J. Prats was the editor who published this page.
+This page was last revised on December 30, 2019.
+This page originally submitted on October 29, 2008, by Keith L of Wisconsin Rapids, Wisconsin.
+This page has been viewed 961 times since then and 2 times this year.
+Photos: 1, 2. submitted on October 29, 2008, by Keith L of Wisconsin Rapids, Wisconsin. • Bill Pfingsten was the editor who published this page.